aireilly/Tutorial-Codebase-Knowledge/docs/design.md

 3.  **`AnalyzeRelationships`**: Uses an LLM to analyze the identified abstractions (referenced by index) and their related code to generate a high-level project summary and describe the relationships/interactions between these abstractions (summary and labels potentially translated if language != English), specifying *source* and *target* abstraction indices and a concise label for each interaction.
 4.  **`OrderChapters`**: Determines the most logical order (as indices) to present the abstractions in the tutorial, considering input context which might be translated.
 The output order itself is language-independent.
 5.  **`WriteChapters` (BatchNode)**: Iterates through the ordered list of abstraction indices.
 For each abstraction, it calls an LLM to write a detailed, beginner-friendly chapter (content potentially fully translated if language != English), using the relevant code files (accessed via indices) and summaries of previously generated chapters (potentially translated) as context.
-6.  **`CombineTutorial`**: Creates an output directory, generates a Mermaid diagram from the relationship data (using potentially translated names/labels), and writes the project summary (potentially translated), relationship diagram, chapter links (using potentially translated names), and individually generated chapter files (potentially translated content) into it.
+6.  **`CombineDoc`**: Creates an output directory, generates a Mermaid diagram from the relationship data (using potentially translated names/labels), and writes the project summary (potentially translated), relationship diagram, chapter links (using potentially translated names), and individually generated chapter files (potentially translated content) into it.
 Fixed text like "Chapters", "Source Repository", and the attribution footer remain in English.

 ```mermaid
 flowchart TD